SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/05-Table-Relationships.md

 If we have duplicate data, any change in one place will produce a change in every other place.

-It would be more logical and efficient if we create the name and the information of a customer once.
+For example, it would be more efficient if we added a customer's information just once.

 [image assetsSrc="Introduction-To-Databases(8).png" /]